The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

+Nevertheless, it is promising to again specialize to the case of complementary Heaviside initial conditions.
+In this case, we first note that the constant on the right-hand side of Theorem~\ref{thmm:width} tends to $0$ as $\gamma\uparrow\infty$.
+This strongly suggests that the interface of the diffusively rescaled processes shrinks to a single point in the limit.
+That is, we expect the limit densities to be of the form

+with $I_t:=\sup\{x\in\R\dvtx\mu_t(x)>0\}=\inf\{x\in\R\dvtx\nu _t(x)>0\}$ denoting the position of the interface.
+In fact, if we assume this and moreover that the densities are sufficiently regular at the point of the interface, then the expression for $\Lambda$ given in terms of the above spatial smoothing (analogous to~\cite{Dawsonetal2002}) simplifies considerably.
+Indeed, preliminary calculations suggest that under these assumptions,

-Note that this is in line with the stepping stone case $\rho=-1$ considered in \cite{T95}.
-Of course, for this to make any sense we also would have to prove that the densities $(u_t,v_t)$ of the limit process are regular enough in $x$.
-At the moment, we even do not know whether they are locally bounded or not (recall e.g.\ that the densities of the \emph{two-dimensional} finite rate continuous mutually catalytic branching model considered in \cite{Dawsonetal2002} are locally unbounded).
+Note that this is in line with the stepping stone case $\rho=-1$ considered in \cite{T95}, and that the expression blows up as $\rho \uparrow0$.
+However, especially the assumption that the densities are sufficiently regular at the interface is rather strong.
+In particular, it seems likely that for a proof one would have to go beyond the measure-valued approach of the present paper.
+At the moment, we do not even know whether the densities are locally bounded or not; recall, for example, that the densities of the \emph{two-dimensional} finite rate continuous mutually catalytic branching model considered in \cite{Dawsonetal2002} are locally unbounded.

-In order to prove that the interface shrinks to one point, a possible line of attack would be to establish stationarity of the pre-limiting interface as in~\cite{MT97}.
-However, carrying out this rather ambitious programme is clearly beyond the scope of the present paper and will be part of future research. \end{rem}
+In order to prove that the interface shrinks to one point, a possible line of attack would be to establish stationarity of the interface without any rescaling as in~\cite{MT97}.
+Another approach, which might also shed some light on the question of an explicit equation for the limit, could be to diffusively rescale the discrete-space infinite rate model and to investigate whether it converges to our limit process.
+This is also supported by the conjecture of Klenke and Oeler~\cite {KO10}, that for the discrete-space infinite rate model, the interface is essentially a single point.
+However, carrying out this rather ambitious program is clearly beyond the scope of the present paper, and will be taken up in future research. \end{rem}